-Elin mainly produces bespoke hand blown glass for lighting and sculpture by commission.
+Elin produces bespoke hand blown glass for lighting and sculpture by commission.

 Previous corporate clients are amongst: Oil & Gas UK, National Museum of Scotland and Glenfiddich.

-She have 17 years experience of working with Scandinavian and European glass making techniques and can offer a bespoke service which includes design, prototype and manufacture.
+She have over 20 years of experience of working with Scandinavian and European glass making techniques and can offer a bespoke service which includes design, prototype and manufacture.

 Elin Isaksson originally from Sweden is a graduate from Edinburgh College of Art with an MA in Design & Applied Arts.